2ndSightLab/aws-deploy/README.md

 Policies do not follow the formal model.\
 Things with JSON like Step Function configurations are huge blobs in a single property - you're on your own.\
-^^^^ and this is why everything should be first class CloudFormation citizen rather than a blog of JSON in a property!
+^^^^ and this is why everything should be first class CloudFormation citizen rather than a blob of JSON in a property!

 # FYI on GitHub Repos: